moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

 title: Test Platform in Cells
 ---

 Cells is a project that spans the entirety of GitLab.
+More information on what Cells is and how it is being developed is on the [Cells hanbook page](_index.md).
 Instead of recreating feature testing done by the other teams, we will reuse and leverage what exists currently and supplement to fill in gaps.

 This approach has the following requirements: